gwiesenekker/GWP/README.md

 # GWP a high-resolution code profiler for C/C++ source code
 Statistical code profilers like gprof or perf never worked well for my programs.
 Yes, they provided clues but never clearly showed where the bottlenecks were.
 20 years ago I developed my own code profiler for C/C++ (version 1.1) and I now added thread support to it (version 1.2).
-In order to use it you have to add the following header and macro's to your program you want to profile:
+In order to use it you have to add the file profile.c to your build and add the following header and macro's to your program you want to profile:
 ```
 #include "profile.h"